picturamundi/keyboard-layouts/README.md

 `30% International` is a diacritics-focused layout based on `U.S. International` with small keyboards in mind (e.g. 30% or 40%).
 Its key features are the following:

 - The layout offers the option to exclusively use alpha-block inputs for dead keys.
 This makes diacritics more accessible than in `U.S. International`, where characters like caret `^` and tilde `~` are used.
-- `30% International` also includes additional inputs not included in `U.S. International` in order to simplify typing guillemets and non-braking spaces.
+- `30% International` also includes one additional input not included in `U.S. International` in order to simplify typing typographic apostrophes[^1].

 The layout is meant to be used with external keyboards, and as such it is QWERTY; any alternate layouts can be implemented directly on the external keyboard's controller.